Doyle Group

 The ability to accurately and sensitively diagnose parasite infections is at the forefront of efforts to control parasites as a public health problem and their elimination.
 We have surveyed soil-transmitted helminth diversity to understand the impact of genetic variation on the success of molecular diagnostics and are currently developing scaleable and portable amplicon sequencing approaches to detect mixed parasite infections.
 We aim to use these tools to measure the impact of treatment approaches and interactions with other variables, such as environmental and health outcomes, on parasite community diversity.

-Collectively, the work of the Helminth Genomics team aims to build foundational knowledge of parasites that infect humans and animals and to use this knowledge to improve the control of parasites as a human and animal health burden worldwide.
+Collectively, the Helminth Genomics team aims to build foundational knowledge of parasites that infect humans and animals and to use this knowledge to improve the control of parasites as a human and animal health burden worldwide.

 Core team